A Hybrid Vehicle is ....:

 The traction engines, I currently know off, are either:

-is developing a line of both hub mounted and free standing motors for different vehicle categories and show example solutions for Buses and SUV's.
+E-Traction is developing a line of both hub mounted and free standing motors for different vehicle categories and have show example solutions for Buses and SUV's.

 Hydraulic "tractions engines" are also found in a greate variety and as hub/wheel motors as well.
 Hydraulic motors have mainly been used in the heavy vehicle applications - because of the weight of the hydraulic motors.
 Yamaha has changed that, lately, as you see discussed below an may well have started an new trend in ultralight hub mounted hydraulic motors.